-As of March 31, 2021, we had total debt of approximately \$2.0 billion (as adjusted for this offering, inclusive of our prorated portion of debt of shopping centers owned through our unconsolidated joint ventures) and our net loss for the trailing 12-months then ended was \$5.6 million.
-As of March 31, 2021, as adjusted for this offering, our net debt to trailing 12-month Adjusted EBITDAre was 6.0x (5.8x assuming exercise of the underwriters' overallotment option in full).
-In addition, as of March 31, 2021 and as adjusted for this offering and the Refinancing, we estimate that we will have \$577.0 million of total liquidity comprised of \$490.3 million of undrawn capacity under our \$500 million revolving credit facility and \$86.7 million of cash and cash equivalents.
-We believe our conservative leverage profile and significant liquidity will compare favorably to our public shopping center REIT peers and will position us to pursue attractive external growth opportunities.
-We believe that becoming a publicly traded REIT will allow us to access multiple forms of equity and debt capital currently not available to us. further enhancing our financial flexibility and external growth.
+As of March 31, 2021, we had total debt of \$ million (as adjusted for this offering) and our net loss for the trailing 12-months then ended was \$5.6 million.
+As of March 31, 2021, as adjusted for this offering, our net debt to trailing 12-month Adjusted EBITDAre was In addition, as of March 31, 2021 million of undrawn capacity under our million of total liquidity comprised of \$ and as adjusted for this offering, we anticipate that we will have \$ million of cash and cash equivalents.
+We believe our conservative leverage profile and significant liquidity will compare revolving credit facility and \$ favorably to public shopping center REIT peers and will position us to pursue attractive external growth opportunities.
+We believe that becoming a publicly traded REIT will allow us to access multiple forms of equity and debt capital currently not available to us, further enhancing our financial flexibility and external growth.
 Approximately 73% of our in-place NOI for the three months ended March 31, 2021 was unencumbered, which we believe provides us with flexibility to refinance our existing debt, either with our existing relationship banks or by accessing the private or public debt capital markets that we anticipate will be available to us as a publicly traded company at attractive levels.
 We believe that our balance sheet profile provides us with the financial capacity to pursue external growth initiatives in an accretive and prudently capitalized manner.
 Our net debt, our Adjusted EBITDAre, and our ratio of net debt to EBITDAre referenced above are non-GAAP financial measures.
-For definitions of net debt and Adjusted EBITDAre, reconciliations of these metrics to total debt and net income (loss), respectively, the most directly comparable GAAP financial measures, and a statement of why our management believes the presentation of these metrics provides useful information to investors and any additional purposes for which management uses these metrics, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Measures" and "-Liquidity and Capital Resources-Financial Leverage Ratios.
+For definitions of net debt and Adjusted EBITDA/e, reconciliations of these metrics to total debt and net income (loss), respectively, the most directly comparable GAAP financial measures, and a statement of why our management believes the presentation of these metrics provides useful information to investors and any additional purposes for which management uses these metrics, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Measures" and "-Liquidity and Capital Resources-Financial Leverage Ratios."